svarlet/PrimeTables/README.md

 ### Things I'm not happy with

+- The prime generator can be further optimized by considering odd numbers after 2.
+- The prime generator can be further optimized by relying on a priority queue rather than a Map.
 - There is no test coverage for command line option parsing or pretty printing
 - I would like to refactor the prime number generator to extract my Sieve datastructure to its own file
 - The pretty printing part feels hacky because I did not give it much thought beforehand